eazheng/flix/README.md

 Describe any challenges encountered while building the app.

+Challenges encountered included making sure that everything was linked together and identified correctly as well as building an intuition of what to do at each step, because the language and environment is still relatively new.

 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.